WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 1. In the dashboard, select an ongoing migration to view its **Exclusions**.
 1. Remove any of the exclusions one at a time.

+## Bandwidth management

+By default, LiveData Migrator will use all network bandwidth available to the server unless a specific limit is applied.

+To apply a bandwidth limit between the source and target storage(s), follow the steps below:

+1. In the **Storages** list on the dashboard, click the settings for the appropriate storage.
+1. Select **Bandwidth Management** under the _Grouping_ list.
+1. Uncheck the **Unlimited** option.
+1. Define the **Maximum bandwidth limit** and **Unit** (for example: MiB/s), and click **Apply**.

+You will need to define a bandwidth limit for each LiveData Migrator server (if you have more than one).